 With great advance anticipation, we recently saw the film The King’s Speech.
 It tells the story of Prince Albert (who later became King George VI), his stutter and his relationship to the Australian speech therapist Lionel Logue.
 Both characters were played to great effect by distinguished actors Colin Firth and Geoffrey Rush, respectively.

 Film – The King’s Speech

 This film portrays Albert, known to his family as Bertie, as a highly nuanced man who oscillates between royal arrogance and childish helplessness.
-His tripping tongue and the consequential fear of public speaking, in combination with his obvious desire to do his duty, make for a very likable character.
+His tripping tongue, and the consequential fear of public speaking, combined with his obvious desire to do his duty, make for a very likable character.
 In search of a cure, his wife Elizabeth – formerly Elizabeth Bowes-Lyon but best known as the future Queen Mum – contacts Lionel Logue, a therapist infamous for his unorthodox, yet effective methods of speech therapy.
 Despite initial conflicts, the two men develop a strong friendship.
 When Bertie’s brother, the scandalizing Prince of Wales, shows no interest in letting go of his liaison with the formerly married Wallis Simpson, Logue almost jeopardizes the friendship when he tries to convince Bertie that he could become King.

 The score, composed by Alexandre Desplat, harmonizes beautifully with the film.
 Ironically, the King’s first speech on the war with Germany, the crucial climactic scene, is accompanied by the second movement of Beethoven’s 7th symphony, the music of a German composer.